bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Haret/">Spiru Haret</a>

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Macdonald_William/">William James Macdonald</a>
+: A Scottish school teacher who was a pioneer of the introduction of modern geometry to the mathematical curriculum.

 ### 1852
 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Herzog/">Albin Herzog</a>

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Kiselev/">Andrei Petrovich Kiselev</a>
+: A Russian mathematician known mainly for his textbooks.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Le_Paige/">Constantin Marie Michel Hubert Jérôme Le Paige</a>